bootstrapworld/curriculum/lessons/Data-Science/histograms/langs/en-us/slides.md

 The result should be *four* chunks of playdough, with a ratio of *1:1:2:4*.{style="font-size:12pt"}

 The playdough represents a @vocab{sample}, with values falling into four intervals.
-The largest cylinder represents double the number of "datapoints" (amounts of dough) as the next largest, which in turn has double the datapoints of the two small ones.{style="font-size:12pt"}
+The largest cylinder represents double the number of "data points" (amounts of dough) as the next largest, which in turn has double the data points of the two small ones.{style="font-size:12pt"}

-Histograms pile the datapoints into equally-sized intervals, just as the cylinders of dough are all of the same width. __More dough means longer cylinders__, since the "interval width" (cylinder thickness) stays fixed.{style="font-size:12pt"}
+Histograms pile the data points into equally-sized intervals, just as the cylinders of dough are all of the same width. __More dough means longer cylinders__, since the "interval width" (cylinder thickness) stays fixed.{style="font-size:12pt"}

 1. Line up the cylinders from smallest-to-largest, laying them on a sheet of graph paper.{style="font-size:12pt"}